dadez/tomcat-owasp/README.md

 ```

 The log files created are owned by the uid and gid 1000
+you can
-you can pass your own uid and gid on run command as follow
+* run passing your own uid and gid as follow
 ```
 mkdir -p logs # create a folder for store files docker run -it --rm -p 8080:8080 \